 Liturgy and music reflecting the breadth and depth of the Episcopal tradition, with Scripture, sermon, hymns, and choral anthems.
 Worship in person or online at saintmarks.org/livestream — also streams simultaneously at facebook.com/SaintMarksSeattle and at youtube.com/c/SaintMarksEpiscopalCathedralSeattle/

-UPDATED INFORMATION For many years, a Newcomers' Coffee with Clergy has been offered on the first Sunday of each month, for guests, newcomers, and anyone with questions about this community and its liturgies.
+IMMEDIATELY FOLLOING THE CONCLUSION OF THE 11 A.M.
+SERVICE For many years, a Newcomers' Coffee with Clergy has been offered on the first Sunday of each month, for guests, newcomers, and anyone with questions about this community and its liturgies.
 Gather in the back of the nave immediately following the 11 a.m.
-Sunday service on the first Sunday of the month.
-NOTE: February's Newcomers' Coffee will be offered on February 12 rather than February 5, due to the Annual Parish Meeting.
-Email newcomers@saintmarks.org if you cannot attend … Read More
+Sunday service on the first Sunday of the month.* *Note: Due to the 2024 Annual Parish Meeting on February 4, the February gathering will occur on February 11 … Read More

 FOUR SUNDAYS, BEGINNING MAY 15, 12:30–2 P.M., in Bloedel Hall and via Zoom, registration required ON SUNDAY JUNE 5 ONLY: the meeting will begin at 1 p.m. and last until 2:30 p.m., due to the Pentecost liturgy Join Canon Rosario-Cruz for a book study of The Church Cracked Open: Disruption, Decline, and New Hope for the Beloved Community by The Rev. Canon Stephanie Spellers.
 This book looks in an honest and hopeful way at the history of Christianity and, more … Read More